 The Camino de Santiago is a challenging route, especially for first-timers who have never done a multi-day walk/trek before.
 It’s physically demanding to walk on average 20-25 km daily even if you walk one of the shorter routes or do only the last 100 km to Santiago de Compostela.
 I would recommend doing some training for the Camino de Santiago beforehand.

 On longer routes (from our experience) you can get emotionally burned out as well.
-Just imagine getting up every day packing your stuff in a backpack walking for the most part of the day sleeping every night in a different place often in a shared room with strangers.
-Of course, it’s a unique experience and the challenges that we overcome form a part of it but it’s not an easy stroll in the park.
+Just imagine getting up every day packing your stuff in a backpack walking for days sleeping every night in a different place often in a shared room with strangers.
+Of course, it’s a unique experience, and the challenges that we overcome form a part of it but it’s not an easy stroll in the park even if you’re an avid hiker.

 How many hours a day do you walk?